Home/Meats/Frenched Lamb Rack

 Possible Risks & Side Effects

-!High in saturated fat, which may contribute to cardiovascular disease if consumed in excess.
+!High in saturated fat, which may contribute to heart disease if consumed in excess.

 !May contain purines, which can exacerbate gout in susceptible individuals.